ShaunWard/Milestone-Project-Two/README.md

 - As a player, I want to play a game that teaches me about a sport I like.
 - As a player, I want to use my knowledge of my favourite sport to be better at a game.
+- As a player, I want to play a game that has variety and doesn't use the same cards too often.

 Game achieves this by:

 - Provides information on NBA stars such as weight, height and years in the league to learn about the players.
-- The game gets random NBA players from the API, there is over 500 players to learn about.
+- The game gets random NBA players from the API, there is 510 players to learn about.
 - The headshot and name of the opponents player is provided so if you know that players stats you will know how to beat them.
+- There is a pool of 510 NBA players that can randomly be pulled into the game, so the same players shouldn't turn up often, and the same match ups less often.

 ## Features